TGM-HIT/typst-diploma-thesis/docs/manual.typ

 // #let date = datetime(year: ..., month: ..., day: ...)

 #show: project.with(
-  title: "Template",
+  title: "TGM HIT diploma thesis template",
   // subtitle: "...",
   authors: package-meta.authors.map(a => a.split("<").at(0).trim()),
   abstract: [
-    A template for typst packages
+    A diploma thesis template for students of the HIT department at TGM Wien.
   ],
   url: package-meta.repository,
   version: package-meta.version,